I am on sabbatical from AU this year (2022-2023). I will return to class-room teaching in 2023.

-I am a faculty at the Department of Computer Science at American University in DC and the director of Computational Material Perception Laboratory I am interested in building theoretical framework of complex natural phenomena and for this reason, I choose to study the visual system.
+I am a faculty at the Department of Computer Science at American University in DC and the head of the Computational Material Perception Laboratory I am interested in building theoretical framework of complex natural phenomena and for this reason, I choose to study the visual system.
 My current research focuses on human and machine perception and how to apply principles of human cognition to improve robustness in artificial intelligence and whether and how machine algorithms can inform and assist humans.
 Specifically, I study perception and reasoning of physical properties of objects in complex and dynamic scenes.
 I use a combination of human psychophysics, crowd-sourcing, computer graphics, computer vision and VR techniques.
 Read more of on my bio and project page.

 08/29/2022, Chenxi presented a poster, "Unsupervised learning of translucent material appearance using StyleGAN", in Computational Cognitive Neuroscience Conference (CCN) in San Francisco.

 06/29/2022.
 Bei is serving on Programming Committee at the 2022 British Machine Vision Conference (BMVC 2022).
 Abstract Submission deadline: July 22nd.
 Full paper deadline: July 29th.
 All deadline 23:59 GMT.

 06/07/2022 Our paper "Semantic Inpainting on Segmentation Map Via Multi-Expansion Loss" is accepted to publish in Neurocomputing.
 Please find the PDF of the paper here and the code here.
 Congratulations on first author Jianfeng He.

 5/24/2022 The lab is attending The third Capital Graphics workshop, a local gathering of vision and graphics researchers in DMV in George Washington University.
 Bei, Chenxi, Jesse and Shengkai are all presenting!